-HTC says 'new sound and camera experience' coming in 2013, M7 rumored to feature 'Ultrapixel' sensorAlex Wagner - Deputy Managing Editor, News Desk
+HTC says 'new sound and camera experience' coming in 2013, M7 rumored to feature 'Ultrapixel' sensorAlex Wagner - Editorial Director of News and Content

 Wondering what HTC has up its sleeve for 2013?
 In an infographic just posted to its official blog, the company seems to have tipped us off to two features that it'll be focusing on this year.
 Dubbed "A Brief History of Photography," the infographic contains several highlights in camera history, and several of the recent entries point out features found on HTC smartphones.
 The list ends with a big question mark in 2013, and next to that image HTC says that it will "[kick] off a new sound and camera experience" this year.

 That's not a terribly specific statement on its own, but it could add some credence to a new rumor from Pocket-lint that relates to the camera on the upcoming M7.
 The site claims that HTC is planning to introduce a new Ultrapixel sensor on the M7 that's made up of three 4.3-megapixel sensor layers.
 When a photo is taken, those three layers combine their data to create one final image that will be crisper than a shot produced by a typical camera.